jakobdylanc/llmcord.py/README.md

   The bot can see your image attachments when set to a vision model.

 ### And more...
-- Choose OpenAI or Mistral API
+- Choose your LLM (from OpenAI or Mistral API)
-- Easily set a custom personality
+- Easily set a custom personality (aka system prompt)
 - User identity aware
 - Fully asynchronous
 - 1 Python file, ~200 lines of code